Skip to main content

 Topics that will not be considered for funding

 Training, workshop, and working group activities are not supported by this call.
-Please see the SCINet web site for ways to get involved in these activities or contact the Acting Chief Science Information Officer, Brian Stucky, with questions (ARS-CSIO@usda.gov).
+Please see the SCINet web site for ways to get involved in these activities or contact the Acting Chief Scientific Information Officer, Brian Stucky, with questions (ARS-CSIO@usda.gov).

 Project Funding

 We expect to fund 4 to 6 proposals up to $100,000 each.
-Funds must be spent in fiscal year 2023, which may require an agreement with a university partner or the Oak Ridge Institute for Science and Education (ORISE).
+Funds must be spent in fiscal year 2025, which may require an agreement with a university partner or the Oak Ridge Institute for Science and Education (ORISE).

 Proposal format and submission